 Watch the beat indicator.
 When it hits the zone, make your sound.
 Start slow, speed up.
 The game scores how close you land to each beat.

-External rhythm engages the supplementary motor area via the cerebellum, providing an alternative timing pathway when the basal ganglia–SMA loop is dysregulated.
+External rhythm engages the supplementary motor area via the cerebellum, providing an alternative timing pathway alongside the basal ganglia–SMA loop.

 Watch bubbles move in wave patterns.
 When one enters the green zone, make a sound at the right volume.
 Miss the zone and it floats away.
 Speed changes as you level up.

-Dual-task practice — producing controlled speech while tracking a moving target — trains attention resource management, building resilience against the cognitive load that exacerbates disfluency in real conversation.
+Dual-task practice — producing controlled speech while tracking a moving target — trains attention resource management under cognitive load.

 Simultaneous visuomotor tracking and vocal output engages prefrontal executive control alongside the speech-motor circuit, training the system to perform under divided attention.

-Stuttering changes in the time between sessions — not just during them.
-OpenMic gives your clients an independent practice tool and gives you the session data to see what changed.
+Practice happens between sessions, not just during them.
+OpenMic gives your clients an independent practice tool and gives you the session data from between appointments.

 Share OpenMic with clients.
-Review per-syllable session data, trend lines, and challenge-word Pressure maps between appointments.
+Review per-syllable session data, trend lines, and challenge-word PAD maps between appointments.

-Session-over-session PAD scores, disfluency event logs, and per-word history.
+Session-over-session PAD scores, acoustic event logs, and per-word history.
 Data export in CSV.

-Integrating the PAD engine inside your platform or product?
+View SLP dashboard ↗Integrating the OpenMic engine inside your platform or product?
 B2B licensing and white-label arrangements available.
 Contact for scope and pricing.

-Protocol FP-PILOT-001 · IRB track active.
+Research protocol FP-PILOT-001 · academic IRB pathway in development.
 Contact for research partnership inquiries.

 Full four-level resolution breakdown — session, word, syllable, phoneme — with the complete OpenMic signal record.
 For clinical and technical partners.

-Most speech therapy tools measure at or after articulation.
-PAD — grounded in Pleasure, Arousal, and Dominance — targets the pre-articulatory window acoustically, treating voice onset time and formant stability as proxies for what happened upstream in the planning circuit.
+Most speech tools measure at or after articulation.
+OpenMic's engine analyzes the pre-articulatory window acoustically, treating voice onset time and formant stability as observable signal features upstream of articulation.

 FluentPlay is in initial discussions with NIRx about developing a wearable fNIRS protocol for pre-SMA hemodynamic monitoring during speech planning tasks.

 No active protocol is underway.
-If this work proceeds, PAD scores will be compared against fNIRS-measured pre-SMA activation, with the goal of validating PAD as a non-invasive proxy for a neural biomarker — which would enable clinical trial endpoints without neuroimaging infrastructure.
+If this work proceeds, PAD scores would be compared against fNIRS-measured pre-SMA activation.
+If validated, PAD could serve as a non-invasive acoustic correlate of pre-articulatory motor activity.

 Every game shares the same audio engine.
-The microphone feeds a real-time analysis pipeline — approximately 60 frames per second — classified into a disfluency feature stream that feeds the PAD scorer.
+The microphone feeds a real-time analysis pipeline — the DFS runs at approximately 60 frames per second, classifying every frame into a disfluency feature stream.
+A parallel cloud-based speech recognition layer provides phoneme-level accuracy.
+Both streams converge into the scoring layer.
 No audio is recorded.
-Nothing leaves the browser except one cloud call for phoneme-level accuracy via Azure.
+Nothing is stored.

 View pipeline walkthrough ↗FluentPlay is HIPAA-compliant by architecture.
 No personally identifiable or protected health information is created, collected, or stored at any layer.
-Audio is processed in real time through Azure Cognitive Services with no retention.
+Audio is processed in real time through cloud-based speech recognition with no retention.
 No accounts or identifiers are required to use OpenMic.

-Protocol FP-PILOT-001 · IRB track active.
+Research protocol FP-PILOT-001 · academic IRB pathway in development.
 Research partnership inquiries welcome — contact below.

 Will Carbone is the founder of FluentPlay Technologies.
 He's stuttered since childhood.
 Before FluentPlay, he spent more than a decade inside clinical and commercial biotech — building, monitoring, and stress-testing the systems that take drug molecules from synthesis to verified purity.
 Extraction, purification, analytical measurement, quality control from bench to commercial scale.
 The discipline of making invisible things legible through rigorous data.

 When he looked at what existed for people who stutter, he found tools that hadn't kept pace with the neuroscience.
-The research was clear: stuttering is a timing problem rooted in pre-articulatory motor planning.
+The research is clear: stuttering involves timing instability in pre-articulatory motor planning.
 The tools treated it as something else.

-He left biotech and built the measurement instrument the field was missing.
+He left biotech and built the practice tool the field was missing.

 Contact for research partnership inquiries.